 “We hope to make this stamp a reality in time for next year’s 75th commemoration of this chapter in our nation’s history.
 The letter is co-authored by Rep. Mark Takai (HI-01) and Rep. Judy Chu (CA-27).
 Representatives Mike Honda, Doris Matsui and Mark Takano have already signed this letter.

 “Please sign on to the Takai/Chu Letter: Japanese American Testament to Patriotism during WWII.
 The deadline to sign is April 29.
-You may direct them to Kana Smith of Rep. Takai’s staff [email protected] to sign on or for any questions.
+You may direct them to Kana Smith of Rep. Takai’s staff at [email protected] to sign on or for any questions.

 “My full name and contact information is ____.